readyready15728/misc/stardew-valley-notes.md

   "Some mods may not show all their inventory rows in the new cooking menu, but the Auto-Fill Ingredients button will find the items from any inventory all the same."
+* Cornucopia - Cooking Recipes suggests use of "Enable Hyperflexible Recipes" with Love of Cooking but cautions the user against accidentally using the wrong ingredients and says that balance is not guaranteed.
 * Animal Husbandry Mod has quite a few options including turning off treats and the animal contest which is what I will be doing.
 I will also be using softermode and disabling the meat tool letter to avoid cluttering my